yinyangsammy/snapshot-location-assessment/README.md

         -   I'm looking at potentially using Stadia Maps for my map tiles, if there is demand for the site.

-        2)    ### Quota Errors
+1)    ### Quota Errors

-        As I am using many API services on their free pricing plan while in the developmental stage, occasionally the user will experience errors such as the following:
+        As I am using many API services on their free pricing model while in the developmental stage, occasionally the user will experience errors such as the following:

-        400 Bad Request
+        -   400 Bad Request
-        403 Forbidden
+        -   403 Forbidden
-        426 Upgrade Required
+        -   426 Upgrade Required

         or the likes of